 If you are a first time visitor to any of our tracks, here are a few tips...
 Remember – this is very much an outdoor pursuit, and weather conditions are a key factor of the day.
 For further information on each race day, check the website – especially the detailed meeting previews.

 The track is high up in the Blackdown Hills located next to an old WWII airstrip and is therefore exposed to the elements.
 Always remember to bring additional clothing to keep warm and a brolly (these can be left in your car where you can easily pop back out to collect if the weather turns wet).
+There is a limited amount of spectator viewing area which is under cover.
 Although there are some limited seating options in the area on the home straight, the majority of the track is surrounded by grass banks so you might wish to bring your own chairs to sit on and enjoy the atmosphere that is unique to short oval motor racing.

 Hot and cold food is always available from one of our numerous mobile caterers, as well as ice-creams; snacks; jacket potatoes; sweets; and hot or cold drinks from our very own tuck shop.
 We also have a mobile bar present at the majority of our meetings throughout the season.

 The track shop is always open where you can browse and purchase clothing, photos, magazines and other memorabilia which could be a souvenir of your day - just remember to come back again!

 The track is located in disused tin mine area and can at times be a little dusty, so come prepared.
 We recommend you bring additional clothing during the colder times of the year, and you are always welcome to bring your own chairs.

 Limited parking within the raceway is available where you can watch the action from the comfort of your own vehicle but please note, during bigger meetings, arena parking does become limited.